 Jamie Weiss Chilton

 Jamie Weiss Chilton represents children's books exclusively, specializing in teen novels and picture books.
-She is currently on maternity leave and is not accepting any queries at this time.

 Jamie's career in children's books began in 1998, with an editorial internship at Henry Holt Books for Young Readers, followed by positions as an Editorial Assistant and Assistant Editor at Bantam Delacorte Dell and Knopf & Crown Books for Young Readers.
 After returning to her hometown of Los Angeles, Jamie pursued her love of children's books in a new arena, as Conference Manager and Golden Kite Award Director at the Society of Children's Book Writers and Illustrators (SCBWI) before joining the Andrea Brown Agency in 2008.

 Lara has a B.A. in English and Art History from Amherst College and an M.A. in English Literature from Columbia University, where she studied Victorian Brit Lit.
 In her pre-publishing life, she trained to be an architect, before deciding that books, not bricks, are her true passion.
 She spent over a year at the B.J.
 Robbins Literary Agency in Los Angeles before coming to Andrea Brown Literary.
+She is a frequent speaker at conferences nationwide, and currently is based in the SF Bay Area.